Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Abstract

 \section{Abstract}

-The annotation for large-scale point clouds is still time-consuming and unavailable for many harsh real-world tasks.
-Point cloud pre-training is one potential solution for obtaining a scalable model for fast adaptation.
-Therefore, in this paper, we investigate a new self-supervised learning approach, called Mixing and Disentangling (\textbf{MD}), for point cloud pre-training.
-As the name implies, we explore how to separate the original point cloud from the mixed point cloud, and leverage this challenging task as a pretext optimization objective for model training.
-Considering the limited training data in the original dataset, which is much less than prevailing ImageNet, the mixing process can efficiently generate more high-quality samples.
-We build one baseline network to verify our intuition, which simply contains two modules, \ie, encoder and decoder.
-Given a mixed point cloud, the encoder is first pre-trained to extract the semantic embedding.
-Then an instance-adaptive decoder is harnessed to disentangle the point clouds according to the embedding.
-Albeit simple, the encoder is inherently able to capture the point cloud keypoints after training and can be fast adapted to downstream tasks including classification and segmentation by the pre-training and fine-tuning paradigm.
-Extensive experiments on two datasets show that the encoder + ours (MD) significantly surpasses that of the encoder trained from scratch and converges quickly.
-In ablation studies, we further study the effect of each component and discuss the advantages of the proposed self-supervised learning strategy.
-We hope this self-supervised learning attempt on point clouds can pave the way for reducing the deeply-learned model dependence on large-scale labeled data and saving a lot of annotation costs in the future.
+The manual annotation for large-scale point clouds costs a lot of time and is usually unavailable in harsh real-world scenarios.
+Inspired by the great success of the pre-training and fine-tuning paradigm in both vision and language tasks, we argue that pre-training is one potential solution for obtaining a scalable model to 3D point cloud downstream tasks as well.
+In this paper, we, therefore, explore a new self-supervised learning method, called Mixing and Disentangling (\textbf{MD}), for 3D point cloud representation learning.
+As the name implies, we mix two input shapes and demand the model learning to separate the inputs from the mixed shape.
+We leverage this reconstruction task as the pretext optimization objective for self-supervised learning.
+There are two primary advantages: 1) Compared to prevailing image datasets, \eg, ImageNet, point cloud datasets are \emph{de facto} small.
+The mixing process can provide a much larger online training sample pool.
+2) On the other hand, the disentangling process motivates the model to mine the geometric prior knowledge, \eg, key points.
+To verify the effectiveness of the proposed pretext task, we build one baseline network, which is composed of one encoder and one decoder.
+During pre-training, we mix two original shapes and obtain the geometry-aware embedding from the encoder, then an instance-adaptive decoder is applied to recover the original shapes from the embedding.
+Albeit simple, the pre-trained encoder can capture the key points of an unseen point cloud and surpasses the encoder trained from scratch on downstream tasks.
+The proposed method has improved the empirical performance on both ModelNet-40 and ShapeNet-Part datasets in terms of point cloud classification and segmentation tasks.
+We further conduct ablation studies to explore the effect of each component and verify the generalization of our proposed strategy by harnessing different backbones.